 ~C: Yes, absolutely.
 So I’ve always been in the publishing business.
 I started writing for magazines when I was 19 in college at Arizona State, and I came out of college really wanting to make an impact in female stories.

 I took an anthology class in college.
 And we focused on female literature from the early 19th century to modern-day.
-And I fell in love with so many stories, and the storytellers.
-And it was at that point … I was 19, I realized I wanted to not only just be inundated with this business, I wanted to one day be one of those authors that impacts other women 20 years later.
+And I fell in love with so many stories and the storytellers.
+And it was at that point … I was 19, I realized I wanted to not only just be inundated with this business, but I also wanted to one day be one of those authors that impacts other women 20 years later.

 So I got involved in journalism.
-Started writing for magazines, newspapers, and figured out a way to make a business sharing stories.
+I started writing for magazines, newspapers, and figured out a way to make a business sharing stories.
 For those of you who do know, I started a non-profit in 2011.
 It caught on fire.
 We had, a non-profit after school program for girls, that was sold to other non-profits and we trained facilitators around the country.

 I couldn’t have the tools at that time, to manage the expansiveness that took place in my life snd in the business at that point, so I hit burn out pretty hard.